ianrbaguio/crash-app/README.md

 • Run pgAdmin app or run your PostgreSQL locally through a command line
 • Create a new Database and name it "Crash"
+• Change the connection string values to `init.js` and `appsettings.json` files to your db connection properties for:

+- user
+- password
+- host
+- port
+- database
   • Once you have created the database, open up a terminal and from the project's path, run the following commands:

 `cd crash`
 `npm run postgres-init`